cshiv/PL2023-k8s/docs/pod.md

 ```
 kubectl edit po busybox
 ```
-Change name or label of the pod, save the file and exit from the editor mode.
+Change label of the pod, save the file and exit from the editor mode.
+Observe that fields can be changed Now try to change the sleep interval from 3600 to 7200s.
+Observe that the spec is not changeable.Not all the fields can be modified.

 Delete the pod with manifest created
 ```